 I offer the following personal and professional autobiography to help you in your decision-making.

-Today I live in Geneva, Switzerland after a stint on the South Coast of the UK.
-I have lived and worked in the USA, in Massachusetts, New Mexico and Oklahoma.
+I have lived and worked in the UK and the USA, in Massachusetts, New Mexico and Oklahoma.
 I work out regularly.
 I haven’t smoked for decades and I only drink socially.
 I have always been deeply involved with my professional association and the governance of my profession.
 I read avidly on my subjects and enjoy the challenge of staying abreast of developments in my several fields.

 In particular, I enjoy the incredible variety of people I work with and feel fortunate that I have found my niche at last.